timoffex/pygame-asteroids/README.md

 This depends on the `pinject` and `pygame` packages.

-The entry point is `main.py`.
+The entry point is `main.py` (that is, run the game with the command `python3.9 main.py`).
 Controls are: W to accelerate, A and D to turn, S to slow down, Space to shoot.

-# Concepts
+# (Programming) Concepts

 ## Transform